MountainWestDLS/MountainWestDLS.github.io/pages/about_2018.md

 - **Fernando Rios**; Research Data Management Specialist, University of Arizona
 - **Amanda K. Sprochi**; Health Sciences Cataloger, University of Missouri

-Questions should be directed to mountaindatalibrarian@gmail.com.
-Follow this site or @MountainDataLib on Twitter for updates!
+Questions should be directed to MountainWestDLS@gmail.com.
+Follow this site or [@MountainWestDLS](https://twitter.com/@MountainWestDLS) on Twitter for updates!